material-motion/material-motion/specifications/runtime.md

-# Runtimes
+# Odeon Runtime

-This section explores one specification for a **declarative motion engine**.
+This section explores one specification for a Runtime that follows a theatrical metaphor.

 ## Overview